1. Charge Instrument Battery

 Never use organic solvents and a wet or abrasive cloth to clean the Instrument an Light Guides!

 # 3. Check Supplies

-The instruments come with supplies for the calibration.
+The CaliQ instrument comes with supplies for the calibration.
 Make sure you have all the supplies ready and they are clean.
 Calibration cards should have no folds, since those might impact the quality of the calibration.

 # 4. Desktop Application

-Make sure you have the latest version of the Desktop Application installed.
+Make sure you have the latest version of the Desktop Application installed or download (opens new window) and install the application before you continue.
 To check if you are running the latest version, Edit → Check for Updates... on Windows and Linux or select PhotosynQ → Check for Updates... on a Mac.